-We are committed to regularly consult our employees, as a way to leverage their participation, engagement and commitment to the Company.
-That will be the barometer for evaluating the success of our policies and for identifying the topics that should be addressed.
+The Group is committed to regularly consult its employees, as a way to leverage their participation, engagement and commitment to the Company.
+That will be the barometer for evaluating the success of the Group's policies and for identifying the topics that should be addressed.